Herbert of Bosham

 Herbert of Bosham was a twelfth-century English biographer of Thomas Becket who held a foremost place among the scholars in Thomas's household.
-His dates of birth and death are unknown, but he was active from 1162 until 1189.
+His date of birth is unknown, but he was a member of Henry II's itinerant chapel by 1157 and likely died at Ourscamp around 1194.

 Early life

 He was probably born in Bosham, Sussex, from which he took his name.

 He studied theology in Paris as a pupil of Peter Lombard.
 He introduced Lombard's Sentences into England.

 Companion to Becket

 He must have joined Becket's household before 1162 as, on his elevation in that year, the new archbishop immediately promoted him to a responsible position.
 He was to give his master advice on the performance of his duties, and to assist and even direct his studies of Scripture.

-Herbert remained closely attached to Becket throughout the arduous and troubled years of his episcopacy and exile until almost the very eve of the final scene in Canterbury Cathedral.
-Having returned to England with Becket in December 1170, he remained with him until sent back again on an errand to the French king; vainly he implored his master to let him stay for the end which both felt to be close at hand, and which in fact came two days after his departure.
-Of all the archbishop's followers he was the keenest antagonist of the king Henry II of England and the royal "customs", quite ready on occasion to beard the king to his face or to undertake dangerous missions to England.
+Herbert remained closely attached to Becket through the arduous and troubled years of his episcopacy and exile, up until almost the very eve of the final scene in Canterbury Cathedral.
+After returning to England with Becket in December 1170, he remained with him until he was sent back again on an errand to the French king.
+He vainly implored his master to let him stay for the end which both felt to be close at hand.
+And, in fact it came two days after Herbert's departure.
+Of all the archbishop's followers, he was the fiercest opponent of the King Henry II of England and the royal "customs".
+He was unafraid to confront the king to his face or to take on dangerous missions to England.